MattCSmith/Project-365/README.md

 ## Day 11
 Spent some time today cleaning up the code to make it more efficient.
 Also restyled the member cards a little bit to match the styling on the server page.
 I'm not pushing the latest changes this evening since I broke/removed alot to make the chances to the homepage.
 I'll push up tomorrow when I have it in a much better state.

+## Day 12
+Today was one of those days where motivation and cognitive ability was rather on the low side, due to a busy and overwhelming personal day.
+As a planned method to deal with days like these, I switched up the routine a little bit, working on content, laying it out and making small optimisations to the code and styling and other non demanding tasks I had otherwise been putting off.
+Overall I am feeling rather happy with the progression of the project in just 12 days.